MorphiusFaydal/.vim/README.md

 ## Updating
 1. Update base vim files with `git pull`
 2. Update submodules with `git submodule update --remote --recursive`

-Pathogen may need to be manually updated from time to time.

 ## Plugins
 - Utility Plugins